Jwata/aws-sam-python-sample/README.md

 ## Bundle dependencies
 You need to bundle 3rd party modules when you add new dependencies.
+The following command bundles modules into a zip file on docker container.

 ```
 make bundle_deps